cobwebch/svconnector_json/Documentation/Configuration/Index.rst

   Key-value pairs of headers that should be sent along with the request.

 Example
-  Example headers for settings an alternate user agent and defining what reponse format to accept.
+  Example headers for setting an alternate user agent and defining what reponse format to accept.

   .. code-block:: php